WTS Core Services (Non-Billable)WTS offers a very wide variety of support services that are provided as part of our core mission at Western:

 All members of the Western community are provided with a free personal computer account (also known as the Western Identity) which includes email, personal calendar, and web publishing.

-WTS provides general consulting, documentation in the form of How-Do-I's, access to software available under centrally funded site license arrangements and other helpful services.
+WTS provides general consulting, documentation, access to software available under centrally funded site license arrangements and other helpful services such as Qualtrics and Cascade.
 For more information about WTS services, please visit the web site at wts.uwo.ca.

 Published on and maintained in Cascade CMS.